Here's why conservatives are freaking out about the Alabama abortion ban

 MJ: There’s been a massive amount of attention on the Alabama law, both on the anti-abortion side and the pro-choice side.
 Do you think it’s warranted?

-MZ: On the pro-choice and pro-life side, there’s a lot of freak-out and excitement that probably doesn’t make sense.
+MZ: On the pro-choice and pro-life side, there’s a lot of freakout and excitement that probably doesn’t make sense.
 If you talk to a lot of people who are pro-choice, you’d think abortion was already illegal and we live in The Handmaid’s Tale.
 And if you talk to a lot of people who are pro-life, you’d think that John Roberts is sharpening his quill to write the opinion overturning Roe right now.
 Neither of those is right.

 The extreme optimism can be damaging to the pro-life movement, because it marginalizes more effective strategies and foregrounds the work of people who are alienating a lot of voters in the middle.
 And it does a disservice to the pro-choice movement, because it takes the spotlight off the strategies that are more likely to be successful.
 While everybody’s freaking out about the Alabama bill, there are lots of other strategies that are actually likely to work that no one’s paying any attention to that are working their way through legislatures and courts.
 It’s not just going to be one decision saying Roe is gone, which is easy to understand—it’s something that’s going to be a death of 1,000 cuts, slow and complicated, and requires an extended period of paying attention.